TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-operationcancelledbecauseconflictingoperationrunningusererror.md

 # Error OperationCancelledBecauseConflictingOperationRunningUserError

 <!--issueDescription-->
-We have identified that backup operation was cancelled since it was conflicting with another operation running on the same database.
+We have identified that the backup operation was cancelled, as it was conflicting with another operation running on the same database.
 <!--/issueDescription-->

 ## **Recommended Steps**

 This issues occurs when the triggered adhoc/scheduled job is conflicting with another running operation on the database.
 To resolve this issue, ensure the below conditions are met:

 * If one Full backup is running on the database ensure another Full backup is not triggered